hqpham98/c1023-code-solutions/javascript-view-swapping/javascript-view-swapping-quiz-notes.md

 - At what steps of the solution would it be helpful to log things to the console?

+When interacting with Nodelists to ensure the proper elements are being accessed or modified.

 - If you were to add another tab and view to your HTML, but you didn't use event delegation, how would your JavaScript code be written instead?

+An event handler would be needed for every tab.

 - If you didn't use a loop to conditionally show or hide the views in the page, how would your JavaScript code be written instead?